Azure/autorest/docs/developer/guide/building-code.md

 ## Manual Setup
 ### .Net
 #### on Windows
 Install the [Microsoft Build Tools](http://go.microsoft.com/?linkid=9832060) or get them with [Visual Studio](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx).
 Ensure that msbuild is in your path by running vcvarsall.bat
 >C:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\vcvarsall.bat

 To compile the code in Visual Studio IDE,

 - Ensure you are using Visual Studio 2015 (Update 3)
-- Ensure "Nuget Package Manager For Visual Studio" is updated to a newest version, like "2.8.60723.765", which is needed to install xunit.
+- Ensure "NuGet Package Manager For Visual Studio" is updated to a newest version, like "2.8.60723.765", which is needed to install xUnit.
-- Install [Task Runner Explorer](https://visualstudiogallery.msdn.microsoft.com/8e1b4368-4afb-467a-bc13-9650572db708) to run gulp tasks such as synchonize nuget version, assembly info, etc.
+- Install [Task Runner Explorer](https://visualstudiogallery.msdn.microsoft.com/8e1b4368-4afb-467a-bc13-9650572db708) to run gulp tasks such as synchonize NuGet version, assembly info, etc.

 Install .Net CoreCLR RTM using [these steps](https://www.microsoft.com/net/core#windows).